Select Page

 Clenching is a common response to the pressure applied by Invisalign aligners as they work to shift teeth into proper alignment.
 This pressure can cause discomfort, leading some individuals to subconsciously clench their teeth to cope with the sensation.
 Furthermore, the new alignment may alter how the teeth fit together, creating an unfamiliar bite that could trigger clenching as the jaw muscles attempt to find a comfortable position.

-To manage jaw pain during Invisalign treatment:
+Management of jaw pain during Invisalign treatment:

 • Consult your orthodontist to ensure the aligners fit properly and address any concerns